 - Managing LPNs, LVNs and nurse aides

-Nurses with a higher degree may have more complex job duties and accountabilities.
-Nurse practitioners (NP), as an example, must hold a Master’s Degree and normally work more independently than their RN counterparts.
-They can administer primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+Nurses with a more advanced degree may have more high level job duties and accountabilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and commonly work more independently than their RN counterparts.
+They can administer primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degree Options

 There is more than one degree option to choose from to become a registered nurse.
 And to become an RN, a student must enroll in an accredited school and program.
 A student can obtain a qualifying degree in as little as 2 years, or advance to earn a graduate degree for a total of six years.
 Following are some brief summaries of the nursing degrees that are available in the Tilton NH area.

 - Associates.
 The Associate Degree in Nursing (ADN) is usually a two year program offered by community colleges.
 It prepares graduates for an entry level position in nursing in healthcare centers such as hospitals, clinics or nursing homes.
 Many use the ADN as an entry into nursing and ultimately earn a more advanced degree.

 - Bachelor’s.
 The Bachelor of Science in Nursing (BSN) provides more expansive training than the ADN.
 It is commonly a four year program offered at colleges and universities.
 Licensed RNs may be eligible to complete an accelerated program based on their prior training or degree and professional experience (RN to BSN).
 Those applying to the program may desire to advance to a clinical or administrative position, or be more competitive in the job market.